 How to Build a Healthy Restaurant Menu

 Not every restaurant is going to abandon its current menu to offer kale smoothies and sprouted bread with organic carrot butter.
-That doesn’t mean that they can’t start offering healthier options along side pub fare and pastas with cream sauce.
+That doesn’t mean they can’t start offering healthier options alongside pub fare and pasta with cream sauce.
 But can an average independent restaurant offer healthy menu items that actually sell?
-According to Brian Wansink, in an article in The Atlantic, items labeled with the term ‘healthy’ are a red light for consumers.
+According to Brian Wansink, in an article in The Atlantic, items labeled as healthy are a red flag for consumers.
 Healthy menu options have become synonymous with a boring, tasteless dining experience, which is the exact opposite of why people eat out in the first place.
 Even if they are in a hurry, they still want flavor.
-If I wanted to eat something boring, I’d have just stayed home and had some carrot sticks with noodles and butter.

-To promote healthy items in a less obvious way there are many steps restaurants can take to build a better menu, including using terms like succulent, delicious, and fresh in place of healthy, low fat, low sodium.
-Also placing healthy menu items in the prime real estate of a menu—the corners and at the tops and bottom of columns, makes them stand out more.
+To promote healthy items in a less obvious way, there are many steps restaurants can take to build a better menu, including using terms like succulent, delicious, and fresh in place of healthy, low fat, or low sodium.
+Also, placing healthy menu items on the prime real estate of a menu—the corners or at the top and bottom of columns—makes them stand out more.
 Staff can also help move healthy menu items, just as they would if they were upselling drinks and desserts.
-When asked what their favorite dish is or for a recommendation, they could promote a (secretly) healthy item rather than the steak or burger.
+When customers ask them for a recommendation, servers can promote a (secretly) healthy item rather than the steak or burger.

-2017 marked the first time since 1970 that McDonalds will close more restaurants than it opens.
 Change is in the air when it comes to the American dining experience.
-People want to know what’s in their food, how it was raised and where it came from.
-The question remains though, when presented with a truly healthy option, versus a perceived healthy option —one with smaller portions, less fat and more vegetables, will consumers buy it?
+2017 marked the first time since 1970 that McDonald's closed more restaurants than it opened.
+People want to know what’s in their food, how it was raised, and where it came from.
+The question remains, though: When presented with a truly healthy option—one with smaller portions, less fat, and more vegetables—versus a perceived healthy option, will consumers buy it?
 Because it is the consumer, not public health advocates, that will make the healthy option the only option on menus across America.